-Your adrenaline will spike as you tick off two bucket list US National Park hiking trails at Zion, before relaxing as you admire a stunning sunrise over Bryce Canyon’s bowl-shaped amphitheater.
+Your adrenaline will spike as you tick off bucket list hiking trails at Zion, before your BPM levels out as you marvel at astounding hoodoos inside Bryce Canyon’s bowl-shaped amphitheater.

-A Zion and Bryce Canyon double header is the perfect long weekend break from bouncing Las Vegas or as part of an epic Utah road trip.
+We think Zion and Bryce Canyon road trip double header is the perfect long weekend break from Las Vegas or as part of a wider US Southwest road trip.

 Why Visit Zion National Park?

-Zion was the fourth most visited US National Park in 2019 with 4.5 million recreational visits.
-As 2 of those statistics, we can attest to how crazily jam-packed the park is – and we visited in October!
+Did you know that Zion was the fourth most visited US National Park in 2019 with 4.5 million recreational visits?

 Zion National Park Factfile